madfam-io/plinto/apps/api/docs/CONTRIBUTING.md

-# Contributing to Plinto API
+# Contributing to Janua API

-> **Thank you for your interest in contributing to the Plinto authentication platform!**
+> **Thank you for your interest in contributing to the Janua authentication platform!**

 This guide will help you understand our contribution process, development standards, and how to get your contributions merged successfully.